 Recommended for you: 20 Prominent 3D Printed Trains and Railway Models

-Movies give us many stunning ideas for 3D printing.
+Movies give us many stunning ideas for car models for 3D printing.
 For example, Mad Max films introduced viewers to a crazy War Rig truck; and this bizarre custom piece of art can decorate your room.

-This 1/16 scale car design will be of perfect display size if 3D printed on an FDM machine.
-The premium quality of Mad Max War Rig truck STL files will let you recreate all the distinguishing features of this truck in detail.
-You will love building the massive cowcatcher, human skulls decorating the grille, exhaust stacks, sharpened metal protecting the wheels and other elements.
+This 1/16 scale 3D model car design will be of perfect display size if 3D printed on an FDM machine.
+The premium quality of Mad Max War Rig truck STL files will let you recreate this truck’s distinguishing features in detail.
+You will love building the massive cowcatcher, human skulls decorating the grille, exhaust stacks, sharpened metal protecting the wheels, and other elements.

-Find your inspiration in the stunning models made by Gambody enthusiasts Wim Dussenbroek and Robert Salvador.
-These trucks look so real!
+Find your inspiration in the stunning 3D printed car models made by Gambody enthusiasts Wim Dussenbroek and Robert Salvador.
+These trucks look so realistic!

 You can add a tanker and fuel pod to complete your 3D printed toy truck.